da3a16/py-wlanprofilemanager/README.md

-# python port w/ enhances by da3a16
+# python port w/ enhancements by da3a16
 forked from https://github.com/xzer/wlanprofilemanager

 # Features